Canvassing

 Mandatory pre-contractual information

-The information must be provided in a legible and comprehensible manner and the commercial character must be clear.
+The information must be provided in a legible and comprehensible manner and the commercial nature must be clear.
 They must also be accessible to consumers with disabilities.

-The contract subscribed by secure voice telephony by a sale in “2 times”
+The contract subscribed by voice telephony secured by a sale in « 2 times »

 The Ordinance reviews the regulatory framework for voice telephony contracts.
 At the beginning of each telephone call, the professional must indicate his name, the commercial purpose of the call, and whether it is recorded.